 HCA Healthcare UK Click to Reveal Interaction

-Once I had finished working on HCA Healthcare UK, I went on to do some work for Morrisons Supermarkets.
+Once I had finished working on HCA Healthcare UK, I went on to do some work for a leading supermarket.
 This was a surprise seeing as they’re such a well-known company, I was shocked that I was given the opportunity to work on such a big name as soon as this.
-The work for Morrisons was similar to that for HCA, where I was updating old Morrisons modules to match their new brand guidelines and make the interactions more interesting for the learners.
+The work was similar to that for HCA, where I was updating old modules to match their new brand guidelines and make the interactions more interesting for the learners.
 This allowed me to get used to different animations that can be used when presenting information and also different ways of presenting information to the user in an interactive way, in order for them to be physically involved in the learning process, instead of just reading text on a screen.

 Whilst the digital work I'm producing is interesting and improving constantly, I'm also lucky enough to take part in social activities with people from Dynamic.
 Playing in the weekly 5/6-aside football games has really helped me enjoy playing football again and I've also started learning to play the guitar (something I've been meaning to do for a good 10 years)!
 They even got me to wear a bow tie - I never thought that’d happen.

 Overall, I've loved my time at Dynamic so far, meeting people that I love working with every day and starting a working relationship with an amazing company that I hope lasts a very long time!
 Roll on the next 5 months!